parvizangry/JS-Lecture-4/README.md

 ___

 # Java Script method `at()`
 ## The `at()` method takes an integer value and returns a new String.
-This method allows allows for positive and negative integers.
+This method allows for positive and negative integers.
 Negative integers count back from the last string character.

 ```
 let arr = [1, 2, 3, 4, 5];